Tyrese919/Bit-Feeling/README.md

 - App version
 - A way to customize your account
 - A way to ask help if you are stuck with your work

+Communication:
+- Standups twice a week (Tuesday & Friday).
+- Contact via discord.

+Milestones:

+Week 1 & 2:
+- Having the idea and preparation for the start of the project.
+- Make an example design for the future.
+- Make a beta version of the app.